AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Repository switcher {#repository-switcher}

 Asset Selector also lets you switch repositories for asset selection.
 You can select the repository of your choice from the drop-down available in the left panel.
 The repository options available in the drop-down list are based on the `repositoryId` property defined in the `index.html` file.
-It is based on the environments from the selected IMS org that is accessed by the logged in user.
+It is based on the environment from the selected IMS org that is accessed by the logged in user.
 Consumers can pass a preferred `repositoryID` and in that case the Asset Selector stops rendering the repo switcher and render assets from the given repository only.
 <!--
 It is based on the `imsOrg` that is provided in the application.
 If you want to see the list of repositories, then `repositoryId` is required to view those specific repositories in your application.
 -->